Conditions Générales de participation au MegaCities ShortDocs Citizen Film Festival

 To get their Prize, the invited DocMakers are asked to shoot a part of their trip to Paris MCSD film festival.
 The film will be broadcasted on our social network (we don’t request a full film).
 The film must be more than 1 min long and no longer than 4 min long and must be sent before the end of the year 2018.

 There will be one specific prize for the best « Start Up Tech For Good Initiatives for Sustainable Cities ».
 This time, this is not the film-maker who is awarded but the initiative shown.
 The Start Up owner will win 1000 euros for the Start Up development.
-The Start Up must be less than 5 years old before the 1st of January of the current edition.
+Any social and/or environmental enterprise working for a more sustainable society, using a new technology with less than $50 million revenue run rate (forward 12 months), less than 100 employees and worth less than $500 million can apply to the « Tech for Good – Sustainable Cities » prize.
+The Start Up must be less than 10 years old before the 1st of January of the current edition.

 The two best initiatives (social and/or environmental) in all solutions shown by the short documentary films applying to the contest will be awarded 1000 euros*.